SLONline/packages/README.md

 [![Build Status](https://travis-ci.org/terramar-labs/packages.svg?branch=master)](https://travis-ci.org/terramar-labs/packages)

 Packages is a PHP 5.6 and 7.x application providing an interface and tools for maintaining a private [Composer](https://getcomposer.org) repository.
-Packages extends [Satis](https://github.com/composer/satis), adding a web frontend and useful management functionality like GitHub and GitLab integration.
+Packages extends [Satis](https://github.com/composer/satis), adding a web frontend and useful management functionality like GitHub, GitLab and Bitbucket integration.

-Packages automatically registers GitLab and GitHub project webhooks to keep Satis up to date every time you push code.
+Packages automatically registers GitLab, GitHub and Bitbucket project webhooks to keep Satis up to date every time you push code.
 Packages also features a web management interface that allows for easy management of exposed packages and configured source control repositories.

 Packages version 3 works on a plugin based system based around source code repositories.
 Packages can trigger, with each code push, many automated tasks like documentation generation or code  analysis.
 The simple event-based architecture allows easy creation of new automation tasks.